 Also, the list of nutrients that are required has been updated.
 Vitamin D and potassium are now required on the FDA labels as our population has some deficiencies in these nutrients.

-The daily values for sodium, dietary fiber, and Vitamin D are updates based on newer scientific evidence that says how much we should consume on a daily basis.
+The daily values for sodium, dietary fibre, and Vitamin D are updated based on newer scientific evidence that says how much we should consume on a daily basis.

 K: How much of an impact will this have for consumers?

 C: The new label will make it easier for consumers to make better-informed food choices.
 Making the calories and serving size stand out more is more visually impacting than when it is in small print.

 A big change is serving size, which has always been a bit misleading on nutrition labels.
 On the new labels, serving sizes will be based on the amounts of foods and beverages that people are actually eating, not what they should be eating.

 For example, the reference amount used to set a serving of ice cream was previously 1/2 cup but is changing to 2/3 cup.
 For soda, it's changing from 8 ounces to 12 ounces.
 This is more accurate to what people will consume in a sitting so the calories will be higher on the label than before.

 K: Does knowing what is in our food affect our choices from a nutrition standpoint?

 C: Yeah, that’s a good question.
 The answer is both yes and no based on the research.
 Food labels appear to work to shift some consumer behaviour for a few dietary targets, but not as well for others.